[Home] Brenner Computational Biology Research Group

 Faculty Scientist, Physical Biosciences, Lawrence Berkeley National Laboratory

-Affiliated Associate Professor, Department of Molecular & Cell Biology
+Affiliated Professor, Department of Molecular & Cell Biology

 Member, Biophysics Graduate Group